LAStools/LAStools/bin/lastile_README.txt

   or things will slow down a lot (as each tile requires reading the entire input).
 Make sure you run lasindex to create a LAX file for each input file before lastiling on mutiple cores.

+  For those who have user-defined tilings to deliver there is also the option '-external_tiling tiles_utm_600m.shp TNAME' that expects a SHP files with rectangular tiles with a corresponding string attribute called TNAME in the DBF file.

   Please license from martin.isenburg@rapidlasso.com to use LAStools commercially.